 2. Watch the spends.
 We all know attending a wedding can be an expensive undertaking.
 Buying outfits, gifts, paying for accommodation, babysitters, etc. It all adds up.
 Even more so when you are a bridesmaid!
 Think about how much your wedding party is spending, and what their budget realistically allows.
 Don’t make anyone feel left out or like they are struggling to keep up with the financial side of being a bridesmaid.

 3. Make the intros.
 This may not always be possible if people are living on opposite sides of the world, but do try to get everyone together before the wedding.
 Make it a social event that isn’t a party situation like a hen do.
 Treating your gang to afternoon tea or brunch would be a good shout.
 Just you and your bridesmaids, so that everyone can have a good chat, get to know one another and gel before the wedding.
 It also shows that you appreciate what your bridesmaids are doing by being a part of your wedding.
-If you have someone who is too far away to attend, maybe set up a facetime with everyone.
+If you have someone who is too far away to attend, maybe set up a facetime or Zoom with everyone.
 Modern technology is just amazing!

 4. Book hair and makeup for everyone.
 This is key to having a nice chilled and fun morning all getting pampered and ready together!
 I would definitely say that wedding prep time is like a big ole girly party.
 It always makes me think of when my friends and I used to get ready together before going out on a Saturday!
 The music, the laughs, everyone just having a ball.
 There will be no stress about someone not being able to do their hair, or someone not getting their eyeliner even.
 We are there to make sure you all look amazing all day and night, feel fabulous, and feel relaxed before the wedding kicks off.
 All you will need to do is have fun, then get dressed and head out!